-Results
+4. Results

+4.1.
 SNAP-tagged ABCG2

 Initially a tagged ABCG2 protein was characterized for functionality.
-A plasmid encoding a TwinStrep-SNAP-tagged ABCG2 was constructed and expressed robustly following zeocin selection in HEK293S cells (Figure 1a).
-This construct was functional at the plasma membrane and transported mitoxantrone comparably to another fully-functional ABCG2 construct, with a hexahistidine tag, as can be seen in Figure 1b.
-This afforded confidence that the tagging of ABCG2 at its N-terminus with a Twin-Strep and SNAP tag does not impair either localization or function, in agreement with other cell-based functional studies of ABCG2[27].
+A plasmid encoding a TwinStrep-SNAP-tagged ABCG2 was constructed and expressed robustly following zeocin selection in HEK293S cells (Fig. 1a).
+This construct was functional at the plasma membrane and had comparable mitoxantrone transport to another fully-functional ABCG2 construct, with a hexahistidine tag, as can be seen in Fig. 1b.
+This afforded confidence that the tagging of ABCG2 at its N-terminus with a Twin-Strep and SNAP tag does not impair either localization or function, in agreement with other cell-based functional studies of ABCG2 [27].